- Start date: September or January

-All classes are taught in seminars, which combine theoretical discussion with a strong empirical focus and which consist of a variety of teaching techniques, from small-group work to structured debates.
+All classes are taught in seminars, which combine theoretical discussion and a strong empirical or policy focus, as appropriate.
+Seminars consist of a variety of teaching techniques including small-group work, structured debates, presentations, and background lectures.

 Classes average 20 contact hours with additional computer laboratory sessions for some methods classes.

 These account for two thirds of the total assessment.
-Your dissertation, produced over the summer, accounts for one third of the total assessment.
+Your dissertation, produced over the summer, accounts for the remaining third.Meet our experts

 First or upper second-class Honours degree, or equivalent, in social science.